Save your cookie preferences

 There are several things you can do before you die to ensure efficient estate administration.

-You should make sure that whoever will administer your estate after your death will find a printed copy of your BullionVault account statement, or other evidence of your gold and silver holdings, among your investment records.
+You should make sure that whoever will administer your estate after your death will find a printed copy of your BullionVault account statement, or other evidence of your gold, silver and platinum holdings, among your investment records.
 This should include details of how they should contact us.
+It may also be sensible to make arrangements for them to be able to access your BullionVault account and email account.

 Step 1 - Notification of death